ezrec/poseidon-sl811hs/README.txt

 * THIS DRIVER IS PRE-RELEASE, AND WILL CORRUPT DATA! *
 ******************************************************

-This driver suppors the Pathway (Clockport) board.
+This driver suppors the Pathway (Clockport) and Thylacine (Zorro) boards.

+Use thylacine.device for Thylacine boards.
+Device unit numbers correspond to the Zorro board order (ie Unit 0 for the first detected Thylacine, Unit 1 for the next, etc).

 Use pathway.device for Pathway clockport USB adapters.
 Unit numbers are as follows: